Trigger Finger (Stenosing Flexor Tenosynovitis)

 (See also Overview and Evaluation of Hand Disorders.)

-Digital flexor tendinitis and tenosynovitis are idiopathic but are common among patients with rheumatoid arthritis or diabetes mellitus.
+Trigger finger is idiopathic but is common among patients with rheumatoid arthritis or diabetes mellitus.
 Repetitive use of the hands (as may occur when using heavy gardening shears) may contribute.
-In diabetes, they often coexist with carpal tunnel syndrome and occasionally with fibrosis of the palmar fascia.
+In patients with diabetes, trigger finger often coexists with carpal tunnel syndrome and occasionally with fibrosis of the palmar fascia.
 Pathologic changes begin with a thickening or nodule within the tendon; when located at the site of the tight first annular pulley, the thickening or nodule blocks smooth extension or flexion of the finger.
+The nodules are frequently tender to touch.
 The finger may lock in flexion, or “trigger,” suddenly extending with a snap.

 • Conservative measures